 The ideas he developed along the way around scalability, performance and resilience fed directly into his own start-up, Hedvig, which he founded in 2012 – but this time, Lakshman applied them instead to the data storage layer.

-By the time Hedvig was acquired by Commvault for $225 million in October 2019, it had attracted some $52 million in venture capital funding and a stellar line-up of corporate customers including BNP Paribas, Scania and GE.
+By the time Hedvig was acquired by Commvault for $225 million in October 2019, it had attracted some $52 million in venture capital funding and a stellar line-up of corporate customers including Scania, Pitt State and LKAB.
 As Commvault CEO Sanjay Mirchandani said on completing the deal: “Hedvig’s technology is in its prime.
 It has been market tested and proven.”

 What sets Hedvig apart is its unique approach to software-defined storage (SDS), which helps companies to better manage data that is becoming increasingly fragmented across multiple siloes, held in public and private clouds and in on-premise data centres, says Ediz Ertekin, previously Hedvig’s senior vice president of worldwide sales and now vice president of global sales for emerging technologies at Commvault.